Bodhan: Transport

 National Highway 63 passes through this town.

 Roadway

 Bodhan is well connected by roadways to major towns and cities of Telangana.
 The town lies on National Highway 63 NH 63, which provides direct connectivity to Nizamabad, Nanded (Maharashtra), and other nearby regions.
 Telangana State Road Transport Corporation TSRTC operates regular bus services from Bodhan to Hyderabad, Nizamabad, Kamareddy, Armoor, and other important destinations.
 Local auto-rickshaws and private vehicles are the primary means of intra-town transport.

 Railway

 Bodhan has a railway station and is on a branch line of the Peddapalli-Nizamabad line which provides it connectivity to Nizamabad.

 In October 2023, the Karimnagar-Nizamabad MEMU was extended up to Bodhan.

 Airway

-The Domestic airport located at Nanded in Maharashtra (approximately 90-100km from Bodhan),an international airport is RGIA (Rajiv Gandhi International Airport), Hyderabad, located about 210 km away, offering domestic and international connectivity, is another nearby option for the International and domestic flights.
+The Domestic airport located at Nanded in Maharashtra (approximately 90–100 km from Bodhan), an international airport is RGIA (Rajiv Gandhi International Airport), Hyderabad, located about 210 km away, offering domestic and international connectivity, is another nearby option for the International and domestic flights.